 Emotions and Empathy

-Being in touch with the budding feelings of personal experience is essential before we can empathically relate to the feelings of someone else.
-If our own feelings are unacceptable, shunned and buried, we will also recoil at others’ pain.
-Any emotion threatens those afraid to feel.
+Being in touch with budding feelings of personal experience is essential before we can empathically relate to feelings of someone else.
+If our own feelings are unacceptable, shunned and buried, we will also recoil at other people's feeling experience.
+Emotion frightens those unaccustomed to feeling.

-Intimacy, closeness and security are constructed from the frightening vulnerability of emotion.
-But through empathy, we connect through shared experience.
-The thick walls of indifference begin to tumble.
-Suddenly, the selfish and cold experience of pretend logic loses its appeal for the warmth of aliveness.
-We must feel to empathize and connect.
+Intimacy, closeness and security arise from welcomed vulnerability to emotion.
+We connect through shared experience with empathy, attuning to each others felt experience.
+The thick walls of indifference tumble.
+Suddenly, the selfish and cold experience of logic loses supremacy for the warmth of aliveness.
+We must be capable of feeling before we can feel empathize and connect.

-If you suffer from this malady frightened by feeling, there are adaptive practices to introduce you to the rich world of feeling.
-Emotions don’t have to remain hidden in the greys and blacks of a protected world.
-We can change, opening our hearts to the colors we have missed.
-Our fears may prevent a quick dive into an unknown world.
+If you suffer from the malady of fright (afraid to feel), adaptive practices can introduce you to the rich world of feeling.
+Emotions don’t have to remain hidden in the dull greys of a protected world.
+We can change, open our hearts, and see the colors we have missed.

-We begin with gentle exposures, mindfully dipping in one foot at a time.
-Experiencing forgotten pains, and basking in present joys.
-As we allow quietness to weave its way through our psyche, gently touching on the feelings, without word or commentary, we open to the magical world of feeling.
-Inch by inch we discover a new aliveness—a world we overlooked, lost between the words.
-We first discover ourselves and then are ripe to discover others.
+Our fears may initially prevent full exploration of an unknown world.
+We begin the journey with gentle exposures, mindfully dipping in one foot at a time, remembering forgotten pains, and basking in present joys.
+As we allow quietness to weave its way through our psyche, gently exploring our feelings, without word or commentary, we open to this magical world.
+We slowly discover this new aliveness.
+We first discover ourselves and then, when ready, discover the vibrant inner world of others.